Pankaj Shah web agency director in London with over 20 years of experience in web design and project management

 When starting a social media campaign it is important to understand where your target audience is located.
 By identifying where your audience is located you can offer tailored content such as a special offer.
 For example, if you are running a cleaning company based in London and you want to target local customers then it would make sense that your content is based around those locations.

 You should also spend some time researching where your target audience hangs out, what I really mean is which social networks do your potential customers use.
-An easy way to achieve this is by checking out your competitors and see which social networks they are using so you can get a better understanding of where your new customers are hanging out.
+An easy way to achieve this is by checking out your competitors and seeing which social networks they are using so you can get a better understanding of where your new customers are hanging out.

 What type of content will your target audience find useful?

 The type of content that you share on your social networks is very important.
-The aim of the content should provide useful and helpful information, the goal is not to create a sales pitch but to create content which your customer wants to read or view (video/images) and share with their own social friends.
-If you wanted to inform your customers by social networks about new products or service which you offer, you can do this in many different ways, you can highlight the advantages of your product or service and also offer a limited discount for anyone who quotes a special discount code when purchasing your product or service.
+The aim of the content should provide useful and helpful information, the goal is not to create a sales pitch but to create content that your customer wants to read or view (video/images) and share with their own social friends.
+If you want to inform your customers by social networks about new products or services which you offer, you can do this in many different ways, you can highlight the advantages of your product or service and also offer a limited discount for anyone who quotes a special discount code when purchasing your product or service.

 The aim is to add value to your social content and entice your customer to share this content with their own social friends.